CellMigrationLab/Fast4DReg/README.md

 2. In the user interface
 **Experiment number:**
-**Select the path to the file to be corrected:** navigate to your image to be corrected here **xy-drift correction:** if you want to correct for xy-drift, tick the xy-drift correction box **Projection type:** Select projection type used for xy-drift estimation (maximum or average intensity) **Time averaging:** This sets the number of frames to average together to make coarser timepoints on which the cross-correlation analysis will be run to calculate drift.
+**Select the path to the file to be corrected:** navigate to your image to be corrected here.

+**xy-drift correction:** if you want to correct for xy-drift, tick the xy-drift correction box.

+**Projection type:** Select projection type used for xy-drift estimation (maximum or average intensity).
+**Time averaging:** This sets the number of frames to average together to make coarser timepoints on which the cross-correlation analysis will be run to calculate drift.
 Setting this value to 1 will calculate straight frame-to-frame cross-correlations and while this should capture drift very accurately, it